Burr–Hamilton duel

-The Burr–Hamilton duel took place in Weehawken, New Jersey, between Aaron Burr, the third Vice President of the United States, and Alexander Hamilton, the first and former Secretary of the Treasury, at dawn on July 11, 1804.
-The duel was the culmination of a bitter rivalry that had developed between both men, who had become high-profile politicians in post-colonial America.
-In the duel, Burr fatally shot Hamilton in the abdomen, while Hamilton fired into a tree branch above and behind Burr's head.
-Hamilton was taken back across the Hudson River, and he died the following day in New York.
+The Burr–Hamilton duel took place in Weehawken, New Jersey, between Aaron Burr, the U.S. vice president at the time, and Alexander Hamilton, the first and former Secretary of the Treasury, at dawn on July 11, 1804.
+The duel was the culmination of a bitter rivalry that had developed over years between both men, who were high-profile politicians in the newly-established United States, founded following the victorious American Revolution and its associated Revolutionary War.
+It is one of the most famous duels in American history.

-The death of Hamilton led to the permanent weakening of the Federalist Party and its demise in American domestic politics.
-It also effectively ended the political career of Burr, who was vilified for shooting Hamilton; he never held another high office after his tenure of vice president ended in 1805.
+In the duel, Burr shot Hamilton in the abdomen.
+Hamilton's shot hit a tree branch above and behind Burr's head.
+Hamilton was transported across the Hudson River for treatment in present-day Greenwich Village in New York City, where he died the following day, on July 12, 1804.

+Hamilton's death permanently weakened the Federalist Party, which was founded by Hamilton in 1789 and was one of the nation's two major parties at the time.
+It also ended Burr's political career, as he was vilified for shooting Hamilton.

+Alexander Hamilton was shot close to the spot where his son Philip Hamilton was fatally wounded in a separate duel 3 years prior.